StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 It is an adaptation of A Song of Ice and Fire, George R. R. Martin's series of fantasy novels,  the first of which is A Game of Thrones.
 The Game of Thrones world is full of interesting characters, locations, scenarios, unexpected deaths, and plot twists.

-Even though, the COVID-19 pandemic hit the entire world in 2020 and is now starting to become one of the worst years in recent history, 2019 was also a huge disappointment to all the Game of Thrones fans.
-According to IMDb ratings, a seven-year build-up resulted in a poorly written ending of the last season and ruined the ending of one of the most popular shows on the planet.
+Even though the COVID-19 pandemic hit the entire world in 2020 and is now starting to become one of the worst years in recent history, 2019 was also a huge disappointment to all the Game of Thrones fans.
+According to user reactions, a seven-year build-up resulted in a poorly written ending of the last season and ruined the ending of one of the most popular shows on the planet.
-Nonetheless, if you want to know how many characters would have survived if Jon Snow had stayed dead, which House had the best Kill/Death Ratio or who was the biggest traitor in the show, you came to the right place!
+Nonetheless, if you want to know how many characters would have survived if Jon Snow had stayed dead, which House had the best Kill/Death Ratio, or who was the biggest traitor in the show, you came to the right place!

 ### Data Model

-Although the Game of Thrones TV show is based on series of books, our graph database contains only characters from previously mentioned TV shows as books are still not finished.
-This tutorial would not be possible with data analyst David Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).We won't we working with kills and deaths that happened off-screen or were tied to undeads (wraiths).
+Although the Game of Thrones TV show is based on a series of books, our graph database contains only characters from previously mentioned TV shows as the books are still not finished.
+This tutorial would not be possible with data analyst David
+Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).
+We won't be working with kills and deaths that happened off-screen or were tied to the undead (wraiths).
 The dataset we used was slightly modified, columns "Episode Name" and "IMDb Rating" were added.

 The model consists of the following nodes:
-* a `Character` node has a "name" attribute corresponding to the character's name (e.g. `"Jon Snow"`)
+* a `Character` node has a `name` attribute corresponding to the character's name (e.g. `"Jon Snow"`)
-* an `Allegiance` node has a "name" attribute corresponding to the house name the character is loyal to (e.g.  `"House Stark"`)
+* an `Allegiance` node has a `name` attribute corresponding to the house name the character is loyal to (e.g.  `"House Stark"`)
-* a `Death` node has an "order" attribute corresponding to the order in which the death happened in show (e.g. `602`)
+* a `Death` node has an `order` attribute corresponding to the order in which the death happened in the show (e.g. `602`)
-* an `Episode` node has a "number" attribute corresponding to the number of episodes (e.g. `10`), `name` attribute corresponding to the name of the episode (e.g. `"Mothers Mercy"`) and `imdb_rating` episode corresponding to the IMDB rating of the episode (e.g. "9.1")
+* an `Episode` node has a `number` attribute corresponding to the number of episodes (e.g. `10`), `name` attribute corresponding to the name of the episode (e.g. `"Mothers Mercy"`) and `imdb_rating` episode corresponding to the IMDB rating of the episode (e.g. "9.1")
 * a `Season` node has a `number` attribute corresponding to the number of the season (e.g. `10`)